FelixMorenoPenarrubia/5ListColorabilityOfToroidalGraphs/README.md

 Program `triangle_fusion_verifier` (`triangle_fusion_verifier_parallel`) reads a list of critical prism-canvases and prints the critical prism-canvases obtained by gluing two prism-canvases of the list that do not belong to the list themselves.

+### Checking Separating Triangles

+Program `check_separating_triangle` reads a list of prism-canvases and prints those without a separating triangle.

 ### Critical Graphs on the Torus

 Program `triangle_identification_torus` reads a list of critical prism-canvases and checks if any of the 6-list-critical graphs on the torus obtained by identifying the two triangles does not contain any of Thomassen's obstructions.